What is SEND?

 How will my child be included in lessons if they have special educational needs and/or a disability?

 Staff work hard to ensure activities are planned whereby all children can achieve.
-A pupil's Individual Education Plan (IEP), Individual Health Plan (IHP), Behaviour Support Plan (BSP) or Statement will identify the support they need.
+A pupil's Individual Education Plan (IEP), Individual Health Plan (IHP), Behaviour Support Plan (BSP) or Education, Health and Care Plans (EHCP) will identify the support they need.